cormullion/Karnak.jl/docs/src/syntax.md

 !!! note

-    In Graphs.jl, vertices are numbered from 1 to `n`.
+    In Graphs.jl, vertices are always numbered from 1 to `n`.
 If you remove a vertex, vertices are effectively re-numbered.

 ```@example graphsection
 @drawsvg begin